VeryGoodOpenSource/dart_frog/docs/docs/advanced/cors.md

 title: ⚔️  Handling Cross-Origin Resource Sharing (CORS)
 ---

-Cross-Origin Resource Sharing or CORS is a common thing that needs to be handled by backend servers, this guide shows how the handling of CORS can be done in a Dart Frog project.
+Cross-Origin Resource Sharing or CORS is a common thing that needs to be handled by backend servers.
+This guide shows how the handling of CORS can be done in a Dart Frog project.

 :::warning
-To know more about what CORS is check this [helpful documentation from MDN](https://developer.mozilla.org/docs/Web/HTTP/CORS).
+To learn more about what CORS is, check out this [helpful documentation from MDN](https://developer.mozilla.org/docs/Web/HTTP/CORS).
 :::

-Shelf (the base of Dart Frog) already have in its ecosystem a package that helps the handling of cors, which we can use in Dart Frog ad well, so firstly add `shelf_cors_headers` to you project:
+[Shelf](https://pub.dev/packages/shelf) already has a package in its ecosystem that handles CORS.
+Since Dart Frog is built on top of shelf, we can use it in Dart Frog as well.
+First add `shelf_cors_headers` to your project:

 ```bash
 dart pub add shelf_cors_headers